John Brown (offensive lineman)

-John Brown (born June 26, 1988) is an American football offensive lineman for the Florida Tarpons of the American Arena League (AAL).
+John Brown (born June 26, 1988) is an American former football offensive lineman.
 He played college football at University of Florida, Northwest Mississippi Community College and Valdosta State University and attended Lakeland High School in Lakeland, Florida.
-He has also been a member of the Tampa Bay Storm and Orlando Predators.
+He was also a member of the Tampa Bay Storm, Orlando Predators, and Florida Tarpons.

 College career

 Brown played for the Florida Gators from 2007 to 2008, Northwest Mississippi Rangers in 2009 and the Valdosta State Blazers in 2010.
 He played in zero games for the Gators, dressing for one game before having wrist surgery.
 After two years at Florida, Brown transferred to Northwest Mississippi Community College.
 After one season at Northwert Mississippi, Brown initially committed to Tennessee, but attended Valdosta State instead.

 Professional career

 Tampa Bay Storm

 Brown was assigned to the Tampa Bay Storm of the Arena Football League on July 18, 2013.

 Orlando Predators

 On July 30, 2015, Brown was assigned to the Orlando Predators.
 On August 30, 2015, Brown was placed on recallable reassignment.
 On March 9, 2016, Brown was assigned to the Predators once again.
 On March 25, 2016, Brown was placed on recallable reassignment.